rankingdigitalrights/index2019/app/report/appendix/index.md

 Telecommunications companies were evaluated on 32 of the 35 indicators; internet and mobile ecosystem companies were evaluated on 33 of the 35 indicators.
 Some elements within indicators were not applicable to certain services.

-The following list identifies which indicators or elements were N/A for certain companies or services:F3, Element 2: N/A for search engines
+The following list identifies which indicators or elements were N/A for certain companies or services: F3, Element 2: N/A for search engines

 - F3, Elements 4-5: N/A for prepaid and postpaid mobile services, cloud service, email services, and messaging services
 - F5-F7: N/A for email services